This is a bacterial infection caused by drinking contaminated water.

 Improved sanitation and hygiene remain the basic foundation of cholera control in countries where it occurs.

-One of the most common ways to obtain it is to drink water contaminated by the feces of the victims of the disease.
+One of the most common ways to obtain it is to drink water contaminated by the feces of the disease victims.

 The Vibrio cholerae O-group 1 bacteria live in close association with zooplankton, particularly the tiny crustaceans known as copepods.

-It is not unusual for a single copepod to provide a home for 10,000 vibrio cholerae, enough bacteria to cause disease.
+It is not unusual for a single copepod to provide a home for 10,000 vibrio cholera, enough bacteria to cause disease.
 Cholera now kills about 5,000 people a year.

-In the Middle Ages, it killed perhaps millions of people a year and continued to be a major killer in Europe until the 19th century when its connection to contaminated water was discovered and the incidence of the disease was greatly reduced with a better sanitation.
+In the Middle Ages, it killed perhaps millions of people a year.
+It continued to be a major killer in Europe until the 19th century when its connection to contaminated water was discovered.
+The incidence of the disease was significantly reduced with better sanitation.